yezou224/5120-HW1/README.md

 All HTML and CSS code was written specifically for this course project.

-Portions of the CSS (e.g., Flexbox layout and button styling) were adapted or generated with the help of ChatGPT
+Portions of the CSS (e.g., Flexbox layout and button styling) were adapted or generated with the help of ChatGPT CSS for flexbox alignment in the navigation bar (display: flex; align-items: center; justify-content: space-between;).

+  CSS for spacing and padding between links and buttons (margin, padding, hover states).

+  CSS for background colors and borders of “Suggestions” and “Carts” sections.

+  Mock “Move Plan to Cart” button styling and suggested placement.

 The overall design is based on the Path@Penn interface but simplified for prototype demonstration.